OSHPark/ruby-api-client/README.md

 ## Usage

 Before you begin you need to have an [Oshpark account](http://oshpark.com/users/sign_up) and then request access to the Oshpark API.
-Do this by contacting ????
+Do this by contacting [Oshpark support](mailto:support@oshpark.com)

 This gem provides two interfaces to the OShpark API.